awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-lex-bot-botlocale.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `NluConfidenceThreshold`  <a name="cfn-lex-bot-botlocale-nluconfidencethreshold"></a>
-Determines the threshold where Amazon Lex will insert the AMAZON\.FallbackIntent, AMAZON\.KendraSearchIntent, or both when returning alternative intents\.
-You must configure an AMAZON\.FallbackIntent\.
-AMAZON\.KendraSearchIntent is only inserted if it is configured for the bot\.
+Determines the threshold where Amazon Lex will insert the `AMAZON.FallbackIntent`, `AMAZON.KendraSearchIntent`, or both when returning alternative intents\.
+You must configure an `AMAZON.FallbackIntent`\. `AMAZON.KendraSearchIntent` is only inserted if it is configured for the bot\.
 *Required*: Yes
 *Type*: Double
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)